 For years, the standard method of fibroid removal was surgical procedures such as a hysterectomy and myomectomy.
 In some cases, they may still be the recommended treatment option.
 But in today’s world of evolving technology, it is always wise to seek a second opinion.

-At Fibroid Institute Dallas, we are dedicated to treating fibroids and reducing fibroid symptoms using Uterine Fibroid Embolization (UFE), the gold standard in non-surgical fibroid treatment.
+At Fibroid Institute Texas, we are dedicated to treating fibroids and reducing fibroid symptoms using Uterine Fibroid Embolization (UFE), the gold standard in non-surgical fibroid treatment.
 UFE is a non-invasive procedure that only takes about an hour and offers a quicker recovery time than surgery (7 days for most patients).

-Advantages of the UFE procedure include:
+Advantages of the UFE procedure at Fibroid Institute include:

 - Procedure typically completed in under an hour